-The Scoff Troff Cafe is a great place to relax before, or after, a refreshing beach walk.
+The Scoff Troff Cafe in St Ives is a great place to relax before, or after, a refreshing walk on a dog-friendly Cornish beach.
 Grab a tasty bite to eat or a cup of something nice and hot, with your four-pawed pal by your side.

 Fill a hole with a taste of their delicious breakfasts, brunches and lunches, or share a scrumptious platter and some great wine with friends.
 The Scoff Troff offers top-quality produce, cooked to perfection.

 5. The Cornish Arms, Padstow

 The Cornish Arms is a classic British pub, idyllically set within the beautiful Cornish countryside.

 Expect a classic British pub menu with dishes such as ham, egg and chips, steaks, beef burgers and classic sausage and mash.
 To quench your thirst, you can also try some great local ales and a fantastic selection of wines.

 Of course, it wouldn't be a classic British pub without offering a traditional Sunday lunch, and here you can expect locally sourced traditional roast meat and veg with all the wonderful trimmings, plus some amazingly good gravy.
 Take a look at our guide to things to do in Padstow for more inspiration.

 The award-winning Logan Rock Inn is a traditional pub nestled just off the Coast Path in the pretty village of Treen.